Saltford Environment Group

 Please note.
-If you have stopped receiving our newsletters this might be because your email address has changed or our records are incorrect.
+If you have stopped receiving our occasional emails this might be because your email address has changed or our records are incorrect.
 Please do contact us if this is the case.
-You may wish to add our email address(es) to your email system address book so that our newsletter emails are not treated as junk mail by your software.
+You may wish to add our email address(es) to your email system address book so that our emails are not treated as junk mail by your software.

 SEG Executive Committee & our Advisers